 The opposing companies see net neutrality as unnecessary and burdensome regulation that will ultimately cost consumers in the end.
 Further, they have sometimes promoted the idea of creating "fast lanes" for certain kinds of content as a category of innovation that is blocked by net neutrality rules.

 In support of those 2015 net neutrality rules were companies like Amazon, Facebook, Google, Microsoft, Netflix, Twitter, Vimeo, and Yahoo.
 These companies often argue that net neutrality has always been the de facto policy that allowed them to establish their businesses—and thus in turn should allow new businesses to emerge online in the future.

 On May 7, 2014, more than 100 companies sent an open letter to the FCC "to express our support for a free and open internet":

 Over the past twenty years, American innovators have created countless Internet-based applications, content oﬀerings, and services that are used around the world.
 These innovations have created enormous value for Internet users, fueled economic growth, and made our Internet companies global leaders.
 The innovation we have seen to date happened in a world without discrimination.
 An open Internet has also been a platform for free speech and opportunity for billions of users.

-5. THE NEW FCC CHAIR QUOTED EMPEROR PALPATINE
+5. THE FCC CHAIR ONCE QUOTED EMPEROR PALPATINE

 Ajit Pai, who was one of the recipients of that open letter above and is now Chairman of the FCC, quoted Emperor Palpatine from Return of the Jedi when the 2015 rules supporting net neutrality were first codified.
 (At the time he was an FCC Commissioner.)
 Pai said, "Young fool ...
 Only now, at the end, do you understand."
 His point was that once the rules went into effect, they could have the opposite consequence of what their proponents intended.